tiffie1/cpp_raytracer/README.md

 ## In-Progress Features
 These features, in no particular order, are some of the improvements that I wish to implement to the engine.

+- [ ] Improved memory managment for scalability
 - [ ] Cache storage of recurring calculations.
 - [ ] Refraction.
 - [ ] Transparent objects.